 I am extremely fond of spicy food and it is fond of me as well.
 Out of this marriage has grown a desire to cultivate my own hot peppers.
-A good place to start seemed to be growing jalapeño peppers since they are spicy, but not deadly.
-One problem though, my jalapeño peppers are not hot.
+A good place to start seemed to be growing jalapeño peppers, since they are spicy, but not deadly.
+One problem though; my jalapeño peppers are not hot.
 Not even a little bit.
-Same issue from my sister’s garden sent to me via text with a terse message of “no heat in jalapeños.”
-Ok, we need to do some research to find out how to get hot jalapeño peppers.
+Same issue from my sister’s garden sent to me via text with a terse message of, “No heat in jalapeños”.
+Okay, we need to do some research to find out how to get hot jalapeño peppers.

 How to Get Hot Jalapeño Peppers

 If you have no heat in your jalapeños, what could be the problem?
 First of all, hot peppers like sun, preferably hot sun.
 So numero uno, make sure to plant in full sun to prevent future issues with jalapeños not getting hot.

 Secondly, to repair the horrendous issue of jalapeños not getting hot enough, or at all, cut back on water.
 The ingredient in hot peppers which gives them that zing is called capsaicin and is referred to as the pepper’s natural defense.
 When jalapeño plants are stressed, as when they are lacking water, the capsaicin increases, resulting in hotter peppers.

 Jalapeño peppers too mild still?
 Another thing to try to correct the jalapeños not getting hot is to leave them on the plant until the fruit has fully matured and is a red color.